Argmaster/async-py-octocat/README.md

 Async PyOctocat is a Python library for asynchronous interaction with GitHub API.
-I was pushed to create this library by the lack of an actively maintained and well documented library that would allow quick and efficient high-level interaction with Github from code poses.
+I was pushed to create this library by the lack of an actively maintained and well documented asynchronous library that would allow quick and efficient high-level interaction with Github from code.
 I sincerely hope that one day this library can be said to be actively maintained and well documented.

 ## Features